1tzArad/md2html-compiler/README.md

 # 📥 Installation

-just install packages with
+Just install the packages with:
 ```bash
 npm i
 ```

-then run with:
+Then run with:

 ```bash
 node index.js
 ```

 # 🚀 Usage
-just create a markdown file into `Markdown` directory and write what you want to compile into html and run:
+Just create a Markdown file in the Markdown directory, write what you want to compile into HTML, and run:

 ```bash
 node index.js
 ```